TNSaturday/flight-booking-frontend/README.md

 This project is written in English language.
 To search flights use Engish names of the cities.
 Search Saint-Petersburg - Moscow, Saint-Petersburg - Vladivostok to look at flight examples.

+### Login
+Authorization is accessible by only by email.
+To login as admin use login "admin" password "admin".
+To see all existing flights navigate to "/admin".
+To add flight navigate to '/addflight' or use button in navbar.
+Admin page has only desktop version.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.